This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 for which question your brand is losing visibility

-what impact the recommendation might have on visibility
+what kind of impact the recommendation may have on visibility

 This way you know why a given task matters and what problem it helps solve.

-Part of the recommendations may be about creating an article or other content that answers a specific customer question.
+Some of the recommendations may involve creating an article or other content that answers a specific customer question.

 In that case, you can use the Content Generator.